darold/pgbadger/README.md

     rm /path/to/reports/*.css
     pgbadger -X -I -O /path/to/reports/ --rebuild

 it will also update all resource files (JS and CSS).
+Use -E or --explode if the reports were built using this option.

 pgBadger also support Heroku PostgreSQL logs using logplex format: